turingschool-examples/active-record-exploration/documentation.md

       # => #<Singer id: 1, first_name: Taylor, last_name: nil, genre: Pop>
     Singer.find_or_create_by(genre: Rock)
       # => #<Singer id: 3, first_name: nil, last_name: nil, genre: Rock>
-#### You should have all you fields validated or it will create rows without all fields or run all the attributes in the argument to validate authenticity.
+#### You should have all your fields validated or it will create rows without all fields or run all the attributes in the argument to validate authenticity.